hiwonjoon/NEC/README.md

 ## What is the big deal here?

-IMHO, the coolest part of NEC is its straightforwardness; it does not requrie reward scaling scheme (most of the other RL altorithms clip reward -1 to 1 in order to stabilize value function learning), and it does not contain hyperparameters which does not physically grounded to some meaning (such as kl-target in TRPO).
+IMHO, the coolest part of NEC is its straightforwardness; it does not requrie reward scaling scheme (most of the other RL altorithms clip reward -1 to 1 in order to stabilize value function learning), and it does not contain hyperparameters which does not physically grounded to something.
 It is basically cool continous extension of classical Tabular Q-learning.

 Enjoy! :beer: